tarantool/doc/sphinx/book/user_guide_getting_started.rst

 ``rm -r ~/tarantool_sandbox``.

-**To review...** If you followed all the instructions in this chapter, then so far you have: installed Tarantool from either a binary or a source repository, started up the Tarantool server, inserted and selected tuples.
+**To review...** If you followed all the instructions in this chapter, then so far you have: installed Tarantool from a binary repository, started up the Tarantool server, inserted and selected tuples.